- Home

 - Maximizes retention

-- Minimizes study time
+- Minimizes time spent reviewing

 - Adapts to your performance